The serious bio:

 The real deal:

 I grew up quasi-feral in a lush pocket of the Appalachian Mountains.
 Even though I haven't lived there since I was 16, if you ask, that's home.
 The two main rules growing up in my house were do your homework and don't lie.
 Everything else was up for persuasive argument.
-Our home was a magnet for errant animals and at some point we became known as the people who will taxidermy road-kill if you bring them something interesting.
+Our home was a magnet for errant animals (live ones) and at some point we became known as the people who will taxidermy road-kill if you bring them something interesting (dead ones).
 I went to art school, was a university drop out for a while, did AmeriCorps in Seattle, finished school, did some more school, lived in Africa for a long time, was a leatherworker, a bartender and a social worker at various points.
 I married a very handsome and charming man.
+I have a kiddo who is my bliss.
 I have stamps for cool places like Djibouti and Brunei in my passport. (boo-yah!
 (I know, no one says boo-yah anymore.
 That's how old I am)) I like to play in the dirt.
 I like salt so much that my husband once got me a salt lick for Christmas.
 My favorite thing to do is probably eat food.
 I wrote a book.
 I hope you like it. ~The End~